ReSearchITEng/kubeadm-playbook/README.md

 * when enabled, it will create vsphere persistent storage class and all required setup.
 Please fill in vcenter u/p/url,etc `group_vars/all`, and follow all initial steps there.
 * it will define a set of handy aliases

 NOTE: It does support **http_proxy** configuration cases.
 Simply update the your proxy in the group_vars/all.
 This has been tested with **RHEL&CentOS 7.3, 7.4** and **Kubernetes v1.6.1 - 1.6.11 and 1.7.0-1.7.9 and 1.8.1-1.8.2**
 For installing k8s v1.7 one must also use kubeadm 1.7 (kubeadm limitation).
-In general, keep the kube* tools at the same minor version with the desired k8s cluster. (even if higher kube* are supported with 1 minor version older cluster, like kube[adm/ctl/let] 1.8.* accepts kubernetes cluster 1.7.*).
+In general, keep the kube* tools at the same minor version with the desired k8s cluster.
+FYI, higher kube* are usually supported with 1 minor version older cluster (e.g. kube[adm/ctl/let] 1.8.* accepts kubernetes cluster 1.7.*).

 If for any reason anyone needs to relax RBAC, they can do:
 ```kubectl create -f https://github.com/ReSearchITEng/kubeadm-playbook/blob/master/allow-all-all-rbac.yml```